simpler-env/SimplerEnv/README.md

 | widowx_stack_cube        | StackGreenCubeOnYellowCubeBakedTexInScene-v0  | <img src="./images/example_visualization/widowx_stack_cube_visual_matching.png" width="150" height="150" > |

 We also support creating sub-tasks such as `google_robot_pick_{horizontal/vertical/standing}_coke_can`, `google_robot_open_{top/middle/bottom}_drawer`, and `google_robot_close_{top/middle/bottom}_drawer`.

+## Customizing Evaluation Configs

+Please see `scripts/` for examples of how to customize evaluation configs.
+The inference script `real2sim/main_inference.py` supports advanced environment building and logging.
+For example, you can perform a sweep over object and robot poses for evaluation.
+(Note, however, varying robot poses is not meaningful under the visual matching evaluation setup.)

 ## Code Structure